dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 **Return Value**

-The confidence of the decoding result.
+An integer representing the confidence of the barcode result.

 ### getAngle

-If the barcode is captured at an angle, this method returns the rotation angle of the barcode.
+If the barcode is captured at an angle or is rotated by any measure, this method returns the rotation angle of the barcode.

 ```java
 int getAngle()